py5coding/py5book/content/live_coding.md

 Your code should be written as if you were running it from the terminal with the `python` interpreter, so remember to include `import py5` and the call to `py5.run_sketch()`.
 The goal is for you to do your development and experimenting with `py5-live-coding`.
 Once your Sketch works as you would like, you should be able to run the same exact code from the terminal with the `python` interpreter, with no further code changes needed.

 Live Coding works very well with editors such as VSCode.
-You'll want to use a keyboard shortcut `Control-S` or `Cmd-S` to save your code and trigger an update.
+You'll want to use a keyboard shortcut such as `Control-S` or `Cmd-S` to save your code and trigger an update.
 Use of an editor's "Auto Save" functionality probably wouldn't work very well as it would constantly attempt to execute incomplete lines of code.

 If you like, you can monitor the entire directory and not just one file.
 This is useful if you are editing code in multiple files, such as shader code.
 Live Coding will also work correctly if you are editing locally imported Python modules.
 It uses import hooks to detect imported modules so they can be removed and re-imported when the Sketch is reset.